Official Government Website

 • ISLD Reports

-• Prior to the store sample tasting event, suppliers or its representatives must submit the tasting request form online at Idaho State Liquor Division - State Store Tasting Events with a list of products to be available to consumers, date of the event, time of the event, the person(s) conducting the event, supplies needed, supplies provided, POS materials to be handed out and requested store locations.
+• Before the store sample tasting event, suppliers or its representatives must submit the tasting request form online at Idaho State Liquor Division - State Store Tasting Events with a list of products to be available to consumers, date of the event, time of the event, the person(s) conducting the event, supplies needed, supplies provided, POS materials to be handed out and requested store locations.

 • Only one (1) broker may conduct a store sample tasting event at any one time.
 The broker may support multiple suppliers during the event.

 • Customers must remain in the roped-off tasting area until they have finished consuming the sample.
+No exceptions!

 Is there a maximum time limit for store tasting events?